 - Set your business hours.

-- If you are an appointment-only business, current advice from Google My Business is not to provide any hours.
+- If you are an appointment-only business, current advice from Google Business Profile is not to provide any hours.

 - You can also add special hours, which can extend hours for late-night shopping or mark the business as closed if, for example, Christmas falls mid-week outside of your normal set hours.

 - You can set a selection of telephone numbers — Primary and Secondary

 - If you use call tracking, set the primary number for this, but also provide the main business phone number as secondary.